OSVTAC/osv-project-site/README.md

 This page serves as an informational “portal” or clearinghouse for San Francisco's Open Source Voting System Project.

-Below is a chronological listing of written reports on the subject, and related important documents.
+Below is a chronological listing of written reports and other official documents related to the project.

 * June 2011. ["Recommendations on Voting Systems for the City and County of San Francisco,"](files/VSTF_Report.pdf) Voting Systems Task Force. [[source